Laetitia Casta

 Laetitia Marie Laure Casta ([lɛtisja kasta]; born 11 May 1978) is a French model and actress.

 Casta became a "GUESS?
 Girl" in 1993 and gained further recognition as a Victoria's Secret Angel from 1998 to 2000 and as a spokesperson for cosmetics company L'Oréal.
 She has appeared on over 250 covers of such popular magazines as Cosmopolitan, Vogue, Rolling Stone, Elle and Glamour, and has walked runways for designers such as Yves Saint Laurent, Jean-Paul Gaultier, Chanel, Dior, Dolce & Gabbana, Paco Rabanne, Kenzo, Louis Vuitton, Christian Lacroix, Roberto Cavalli, Jacquemus, Ralph Lauren and Vivienne Westwood.

-Casta became an actress, appearing in such films as Gainsbourg: A Heroic Life (2010), in which she portrayed sex symbol Brigitte Bardot, Face (2009) and The Blue Bicycle (2000), as well as the play Ondine at the theatre Antoine.
+As an actress, Casta appeared in such films as Asterix and Obelix vs. Caesar (1999), Born in 68 (2008), Face (2009), Gainsbourg: A Heroic Life (2010), which earned her a nomination for the César Award for Best Supporting Actress, Arbitrage (2012), A Faithful Man (2018) and The Crusade (2021).

 Early life

 Laetitia Casta was born in Pont-Audemer, Normandy.
 Her mother, Line Blin, is from Normandy.
 Her father, Dominique Casta, is from Corsica.
 Casta has an older brother, Jean-Baptiste, and a younger sister, Marie-Ange.
 She spent her childhood in Normandy and Corsica.